 For an alternative experience, you can choose to stay in Undredal, a beautiful fjord village by the Aurlandsfjord, a beautiful branch off of Sognefjord.
 Click here to check the best places to stay in Undredal.

 One of the longest and deepest fjords in the world, Sognefjord is known as the King of fjords.
 It’s epic in all senses.
-The fjord unfolds Norway’s wildest and most beautiful landscape.
+The fjord unfolds the wildest and most beautiful landscape in Norway.

 Another beautiful arm of Sognefjord is Lustrafjord.
 UNESCO stave church at Urnes, the little fjord villages of Sørheim and Kroken, and Feigefossen waterfall are notable attractions along Lustrafjord.